Shaqibul-Neil/Shaqibul-Neil/README.md

 # 💫 About Me:
 Hi 👋, I'm Md.
 Shakibul Islam, an aspiring full-stack developer passionate about building modern web applications and learning new technologies.
-I have hands-on experience with JavaScript, React, Node.js, and WordPress, and currently exploring TypeScript for scalable projects.
+I have hands-on experience with JavaScript, React, NextJS, Node.js, and WordPress, and currently exploring NextJS for scalable projects.

 I enjoy solving real-world problems, creating smooth user experiences, and learning new technologies that improve workflow and performance.
 My goal is to grow as a developer by contributing to meaningful projects, exploring modern frameworks, and improving both front-end and back-end capabilities.

 - 🔭 I’m currently working on [ShareBite](https://sharebitemeal.netlify.app/)
-- 🌱 I’m currently learning **React, TypeScript, NodeJS**
+- 🌱 I’m currently learning **React, NextJS, NodeJS**
-- 💬 Ask me about **JavaScript, React, NodeJS**
+- 💬 Ask me about **JavaScript, React, NodeJS, NextJS**
 - 📫 How to reach me

   **Email:** Shaqibul.islam.neil@gmail.com